 We can’t be happy all the time, can we?
-No. Defininetly not.
+No. Definitely not.
 Even the most positive people have their moments when it all gets a bit too much for them.
 Whether it’s work related anxiety, relationship problems, a family feud, a fallout with a friend, financial woes, or just your period playing havoc with your hormones (thanks again Mother Nature).
 We all feel blue from time to time.

-I think the really important thing to keep in mind is the ratio of happy to sad days.
+I think the important thing to keep in mind is the ratio of happy days to sad days.
 Are you sad twice as often as you’re happy?
-If so, it’s probably time to talk to your gp.
+If so, it’s probably time to talk to your GP.
 Depression is on the rise in Ireland and though it can develop so slowly and subtly that you barely even notice it, left unchecked it will catch up with you and become a very big problem indeed.

 I recently had a very bad day.
 I woke up feeling teary.
 I mean before I’d even put my feet on the floor I felt sad and weepy.
 Initially I couldn’t figure out what had me feeling that way so early in my day, but once I’d had some coffee and woken up a bit I noticed a particular set of thoughts were swarming around in my mind.
-I am not good enough.
-I’m not enough enough to find a job I love.
+I’m not good enough.
+I’m not good enough to find a job I love.
 I’m not good enough to earn a decent salary.
 I’m not good enough to succeed.
 I’m not good enough to live the kind of lifestyle I want.
 There was a very clear theme at play and it became pretty obvious why I was feeling so low.

-Here are some ideas for how you can spend those days practicing self care.
+Here are some ideas for how you can spend those days practicing self-care.

-1. Identify the bare minimum
+- Identify the bare minimum

-Unfortunately most of us don’t have the luxury of just wallowing in bed all day when we’re feeling low.
-For those of us with real life grown up jobs or kids, a certain amount of adulting has to be done no matter how much we want to curl up in a ball and hide from the world.
+Unfortunately, most of us don’t have the luxury of just wallowing in bed all day when we’re feeling low.
+For those of us with real life grown up jobs or kids, a certain amount of adulting must be done no matter how much we want to curl up in a ball and hide from the world.
 But that doesn’t mean you have to power through the day as normal and neglect your own needs.
 Start your day by identifying the bare minimum.
 What can you get away with not doing today?
 Planning on some light lawn mowing?
 Leave it for another day.
 Or maybe you were supposed to have the in-laws for dinner, or meet friends for post-work drinks?
 Text and cancel.
-Say you’ve a headache or whateveer you need to say to get out of your plans.
+Say you’ve a headache or whatever you need to say to get out of your plans.
 Today you’re only doing the bare minimum.
 Don’t miss a day of work or forget to feed the kids, but beyond that I wouldn’t be bothering with much else.

-2. Fair Warning
+- Fair Warning

-I think one of the really terrible legacies of the social media age has been the expectation that everyone should be positiviely pulsating with happiness at all times.
+I think one of the terrible legacies of the social media age has been the expectation that everyone should be positively pulsating with happiness at all times.
 NO. Just no!
-When we’re having a down day it’s actually really important to tell the people we’re going to be spending time with.
-The thought of it might make you feel anxious, but saying to your work colleague that you’re having a really bad day and just want to get through it as fast as possible will make them more aware of how they interact with you throughout the day and more likely to give you some extra space.
+When we’re having a down day it’s important to tell the people we’re going to be spending time with.
+The thought of it might make you feel anxious but saying to your work colleague that you’re having a really bad day and just want to get through it as fast as possible will make them more aware of how they interact with you throughout the day and more likely to give you some extra space.
 If they immediately respond by asking you what’s wrong and offering a shit tonne of solutions, don’t hesitate in letting them know that you don’t want to talk about it and either walk away or change the subject.
 You don’t need to be apologetic about this.
 You’re not obliged to be cheerful.
 You don’t owe that to anyone.
-Cut yourself some slack on these days, and don’t be afriad to ask others to do the same.
+Cut yourself some slack on these days, and don’t be afraid to ask others to do the same.

-3. Eat the Food
+- Eat the Food

 At some point in the years gone by, emotional eating became a bad thing.
-I personally think that weight loss clubs are responsible for this, because as an alumni of them all I remember well the emphasis they always placed on the evils of emotional eating.
+I personally think that weight loss clubs are responsible for this, because as an alumnus of them all I remember well the emphasis they always placed on the evils of emotional eating.
 Well guess what?
 That’s horseshit.
 Food is there to nourish our bodies and our minds equally.
-When we’re feeling really great and bursting with energy we tend to eat more nutrious “clean” foods right?
+When we’re feeling really great and bursting with energy we tend to eat more nutritious “clean” foods right?
 How is that not emotional eating?
 It is, and it’s totally fine, no problem, awesome!
 As is eating chocolate fudge brownie ice cream when you’re sad.
 On the days when you’re feeling blue, food can really help to process what you’re feeling.
-It won’t neccessarily fix the problem, but that doesn’t mean you won’t find comfort in tucking into a pizza in front of the telly instead of cooking up the spinach fritata you were planning to force yourself to make even though you just want to curl up and cry.
+It won’t necessarily fix the problem, but that doesn’t mean you won’t find comfort in tucking into a pizza in front of the telly instead of cooking up the spinach frittata you were planning to force yourself to make even though you just want to curl up and cry.
 Indulge.
 You’re allowed.

-4. Be nice
+- Be nice

 Like what you see?
-Want more self love tips, plus size style inspo, exclusive content and giveaways?
+Want more self-love tips, plus size style inspo, exclusive content and giveaways?
 Enter you email address here and sign up to my bi-weekly newsletter!